Coronavirus (COVID-19) epidemic weekly update for Malvern Seniors

-In the week ending 8th January, there were 63 COVID related deaths in Worcestershire, of which 11 were in care homes, 3 at home, and 29 in hospital; a fall of 21 on last week.
+In the week ending 19th February, there were 33 COVID related deaths in Worcestershire, of which 1 was in a care home, 3 at home, and 29 in hospital; a fall of 21 on last week.

-In total in England and Wales 6,505 COVID related deaths were reported by ONS in the week to 8th January, a large increase of 3,054 (88%) on the week before.
-Of these 1,027 were in care homes, 311 at home, 73 in a hospice and 5,043 in hospital; plus 51 elsewhere.
+In total in England and Wales 4,249 COVID related deaths were reported by the ONS in the week to 19th February, a fall of 1,647 (28%) on the week before.

 The highest number of hospital deaths (>19) by Lower Tier Local Authority were: